Kylagf2011/CS312-Course-Project/README.md

 ```
 git clone https://github.com/Kylagf2011/CS312-Course-Project <name_new_directory>
 ```
-3. Navigate into the Minecraft sever directory
+3. Navigate into the Minecraft server directory
-4. Following the steps from the *Environment Variables* section, set up credentials information
+4. Follow the steps from the *Environment Variables* section to set up credential information
 5. Navigate into the *terraform* directory
 6. Run the following command to build the AWS EC2 instance:
 ```
 terraform init
 ```
-7. Then run the following to actually apply the configuration and type yes when prompted to:
+7. Then the configuration by running the following and typing "yes" when prompted:
 ```
 terraform apply
 ```